The art of envisioning, bolting, cleaning, climbing a route as starting a discussion with others

 (photo courtsey of Joe Kinder @ joekindkid.com)

-From one side, if You like to share the experience to participate in the race to make really the "first" ascent, with your friends or even strangers, pushing each other to the limits, as Nalle Hukkataival wrote here :
+to make really the "first" ascent, with your friends or even strangers, pushing each other to the limits, as Nalle Hukkataival wrote here :

 " You can't really claim a First Ascent if you won't let others to try your project.

-The word 'first' has no meaning in it, if no-one else even had the opportunity to try to do it before you."
+The word 'first' has no meaning in it, if no-one else even had the opportunity to try to do it before you.

 (Chris asked Nalle some more time to try "First round first minute").